kcrank1/linear-dose-responses/README.md

 Here, we analyze **dose-response functions** for common enteric pathogens and define the linear range of the function and the equation of the line.
-We also report maximum doses can be utilized with the linear models.
+We also report the maximum doses that can be utilized with the linear models.

 For each function, we:

 1. Transform the dose-response curve to log-log space (log<sub>10</sub>
-    of dose and response) .
+    of dose and probability of infection) .

 2. Compute numerical derivatives using **finite differences**: the first derivative provides the slope at each point, and the second